8 Worst Security Breaches: Is Your Data Safe?

 By hacking into computer systems and wireless networks, computer-savvy thieves can install malware to capture information like credit card numbers, usernames, and passwords at the press of a button.
 In some of the top security breaches in history, millions of credit card numbers have been captured by a single hacker.
 In 2012 alone, according to a study by McAfee, more than 25% of Americans were victims of a data security breach.

-Even seemingly invulnerable giants like eBay and Adobe were susceptible to hacker attacks, losing the encrypted private data of millions of their customers.
 In the case of some government security breaches, the person who leaked the data didn’t have to hack into a single computer, but was handed those secrets in the course of their jobs, only to turn it over to the public, sometimes putting lives at risk.

 What’s worse, some of these hacked organizations delayed informing their customers, instead choosing to place priority on preserving their own reputation.
 Those delays put their customers at even more risk, leaving them unable to take measures to protect their information and recover their privacy.